 The Clarity comes in three versions: an electric, a plug-in hybrid, and one powered by hydrogen.
 The plug-In hybrid is the most practical version for everyday use, and has a 48-mile all-electric range before the gas engine kicks in.
 It takes 2.5 hours to recharge with a 240-volt charger, and 12 hours on 120 volts.
 The car works well in electric-only mode, but in hybrid mode, the engine makes a loud ruckus.
-The ride is comfortable, but its handling is awkward because the body leans in corners, and the steering response is sluggish.
-The cabin is roomy but we found the front seats uncomfortable because of their short bottom cushion and lack of lower back support.
-All versions come standard with forward-collision warning and automatic emergency braking, but Honda uses a passenger-side video feed instead of a blind-spot warning system that covers both sides.
+The ride is comfortable, but its handling is rather clumsy.
+The cabin is roomy but the front seats are uncomfortable because of their short bottom cushion and lack of lower back support.
+Forward-collision warning and automatic emergency braking are standard, but there is no true blind spot detection system that covers both sides.
 The Clarity also uses Honda's unintuitive push-button gear selector.
-The FCV fuel-cell version has a claimed driving range beyond 300 miles, and it takes 3 to 5 minutes to fully fuel it with hydrogen.
 The electric version has a short EPA-rated range of 89 miles.

 All Ratings & Reliability